michaeljohns2/rya-docker/README.md

 * if you `docker exec` into the running container, you may want to `source ${ACCUMULO_RC}` which should resolve to '${APP_ROOT}/.accumulo_rc.sh' (_APP_ROOT is /opt_)

 ## Stopping
-* Since dirs 'app_root' and 'webapps' are persistend between runs, it is best to shutdown cleanly.
+* since dirs 'app_root' and 'webapps' are persistend between runs, it is best to shutdown cleanly.
 To do so, run the following from within the container: `.${APP_ROOT}/stop_services.sh`
-* then exit the container, may see `Are you sure? this will kill the container. use Ctrl + p, Ctrl + q to detach or ctrl + d to exit`
+* then exit the container, may see `Are you sure? this will kill the container. use Ctrl+p, Ctrl+q to detach or Ctrl+d to exit`

+## Update and Deploy Rya
+* 'docker-run.sh' supports mounting a host controlled git repo for 'incubator-rya' (assumes peer)
+* from within the container can run `./build.rya.sh` to build the install the latest artifacts to '.m2' mounted through to the host from 'docker-run.sh'
+  * may need to run `./m2_chown.sh` to retake ownership of additions from within the container (after container is stopped)
+* run `./deploy_rya.sh` to update tomcat (while running) with the latest web.rya, handling the same setup steps as in 'entrypoint.sh.master'